 pandas.DataFrame.apply#

-DataFrame.apply(func, axis=0, raw=False, result_type=None, args=(), by_row='compat', engine='python', engine_kwargs=None, **kwargs)[source]#
+DataFrame.apply(func, axis=0, raw=False, result_type=None, args=(), by_row='compat', engine=None, engine_kwargs=None, **kwargs)[source]#

 Apply a function along an axis of the DataFrame.

 Objects passed to the function are Series objects whose index is either the DataFrame’s index (axis=0) or the DataFrame’s columns (axis=1).
 By default (result_type=None), the final return type is inferred from the return type of the applied function.
 Otherwise, it depends on the result_type argument.
+The return type of the applied function is inferred based on the first computed result obtained after applying the function to a Series object.

 Parameters: